pinyuanzhao69-del/Label-Guided-Foreground-Enhancement-for-Low-Light-Infrared-Small-Target-Detection/README.md

-# Label-Guided-Foreground-Enhancement-for-Low-Light-Infrared-Small-Target-Detection
 # Label-Guided Foreground Enhancement for Low-Light Infrared Small Target Detection

-This repository contains the PyTorch implementation of the method proposed in our paper **"Label-Guided Foreground Enhancement for Low-Light Infrared Small Target Detection"**.
+Label-Guided Foreground Enhancement for Low-Light Infrared Small Target Detection is a low-light infrared small target detection framework proposed by Dr. Wenjun Zhou and his collaborators.
+This repository contains the PyTorch implementation of the method from the paper **"Label-Guided Foreground Enhancement for Low-Light Infrared Small Target Detection"**.

-Our method introduces a label-guided foreground enhancement strategy for low-light infrared small target detection.
-By applying enhancement only within target regions while preserving background statistics, the framework improves target visibility and detector robustness under challenging low-light conditions.

 ## Authors and Contributors